 A favourite quarry of children with fishing nets in small pools, they hover and dart about in open water and are usually quite easily spotted and caught.
 It has a torpedo-shaped body which narrows towards the tail, which is either mottled brown or greenish, being silvery underneath.
 During the breeding season the male has a red underbelly and a bluish dorsal sheen.
 Similar to the Ten-spined Stickleback (Pungitius pungitius).

 The male attracts the female to courtship with his bright red underbelly and by doing a courtship dance.
 He will build a nest with vegetation in which the female will lay up to 400 eggs.
 He will then defend the nest from predation, and will fan the eggs to ensure a plentiful supply of oxygen.
 After the eggs have hatched 4 weeks later he will protect the small fry and teach them how to defend themselves against predation.
 With a lifespan of up to 5 years, it is a fierce carnivore which feeds mainly on invertebrates, but it will also eat tadpoles.

-Seen all year round in brackish water, freshwater or salt water environments, including rivers, streams, ponds, lakes and ditches, and in coastal habitats like estuaries and harbours.
+In brackish water, freshwater or salt water environments, including rivers, streams, ponds, lakes and ditches, and in coastal habitats like estuaries and harbours.